PhD in Environmental Health

 Teaching Assistant Requirement

-Teaching assistant positions provide students with an opportunity to develop their teaching and interpersonal skills, to work professionally with faculty and fellow students, and to contribute service to the Department.
-All PhD students are required to serve as TA for an 8-week term SPH course each year during their second, third, and fourth year of the program, or for a single full-semester WSE course each year.
+Teaching assistant positions provide students with an opportunity to develop their teaching and interpersonal skills, work professionally with faculty and fellow students, and contribute service to the Department.
+All PhD students are required to serve as TA for an 8-week term SPH course each year during their second, third, and fourth year of the program or for a single full-semester WSE course each year.
 Only EHE courses may be used to fulfill this requirement and students must be enrolled in courses on a full-time basis.
 The academic coordinator maintains a list of EHE courses that are approved to fulfill the TA requirement.
 Students must receive approval from their adviser prior to accepting a TA position and must notify the academic coordinator prior to the start of the course for the course chosen to fulfill the TA requirement.
 Students are required to complete the online TA training during their first year in the program.
 The academic coordinator will verify the student has completed the training prior to starting a TA position.

 Code | Title | Credits |